Proportion test in R

 - Ha:pA<pB (lesser)

-1 is two-tailed tests and 2 & 3 are one tailed test.
+1 is the two-tailed test and 2 & 3 are the one-tailed test.

 R functions prop.test() can be used for calculating proportion significance.